← All comparisons

 Will you lose your fleet while you sleep?

-This is OGame’s signature pressure.
-Combat is timed to the minute, the Sensor Phalanx lets rivals see your fleets coming and going, and the standard advice is to fleet-save every time you log off so nothing valuable is sitting still.
-One careless night can wipe out weeks of work, and players openly say there is no such thing as a truly safe fleet-save.
+This is the pressure OGame is famous for.
+Combat is timed to the minute, the Sensor Phalanx lets a rival watch your fleets coming and going, and the standard advice is to fleet-save every time you log off so nothing of value is left sitting still.
+One missed night can undo weeks of work, and players will tell you there is no such thing as a truly safe fleet-save.

 Inselnova runs slower on purpose.
-You queue a build or send a fleet, close the tab, and come back later to something that moved without you.
-Your first three days come with protection while you find your feet, and when life gets busy there is a vacation mode.
+You queue a build or send a fleet, you close the tab, and you come back later to a game that moved without you.
+Your first three days come with new-player protection while you find your feet, and when life gets busy there is a vacation mode.
 A bad night here is rarely the end of you.
-You rebuild, you lean on your alliance, and your story keeps going.
+You rebuild, you lean on your alliance, and you keep playing.
+Nothing here needs a fleet-save before bed.
+Your fleet is still your fleet when you wake up.
+You can lose a fight here, but you do not lose weeks of building in a night.

 Checking in on your island from a phone in Inselnova